• Skip to primary navigation

 Corn tortillas

-There is a small Hispanic section at every Swedish grocery store with various flour tortillas, but sadly there is never corn available.
+There is a small Hispanic section at every Swedish grocery store with various flour tortillas, but rarely is there corn available.

 Bagels